 For Additional Information

-Some organizations considering seeking exempt status may qualify for the streamlined Form 1023-EZ, discussed in a prior blog posting, which can be found by clicking here.
+Some organizations considering seeking exempt status may qualify for the streamlined Form 1023-EZ.
 For potential donors concerned about the exempt status of an organization, visit the IRS website to determine the current status of the organization.
 This information is provided as a general overview for organizations and individuals, who should consult with qualified legal and tax professionals.